mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 I regret that decision _slightly_.

-Nothing catastrophic happened, but announcing the sale made certain parts of managing the team more difficult.
+Nothing catastrophic happened, but announcing the sale affected management dynamics and made employee performance issues harder in certain cases.
 I unfortunately need to be a bit vague here to respect the team's privacy.

 To the team, an acquisition meant the new owner could fire them or drastically change their role.
-If they wanted to interfere with the sale, they could scare off a buyer and slicing $50-100k off the valuation.
+If they wanted to interfere with the sale, they could scare off a buyer and slice $50-100k off the valuation.
 Worse, they could delay the sale and leave me in a position where I'm managing the company, trying to prepare it for sale, and [caring for a newborn](/i-sold-tinypilot/#whats-next) all at the same time.

 I didn't want a bad outcome for anyone, but the worst case for me was significantly worse than the worst case for any other member of the team.